(813) 440-8108

 Blower Motor Relay

 The blower motor relay is responsible for switching the blower motor on and off.
-If your blower motor doesn't start, it could be due to a faulty relay.
+If your blower motor does not start, it could be due to a faulty relay.
 Symptoms of a bad relay include the blower motor not turning on at all or running continuously without shutting off.
 Test the relay for continuity with a multimeter.
-If it doesn't show continuity when activated, replace it.
+If it does not show continuity when activated, replace it.

 Blower Motor Resistor